apache/iceberg/docs/hive/_index.md

 * Creating a table
 * Dropping a table
 * Reading a table
-* Inserting data by appending it to a table (MapReduce only)
+* Inserting into a table (will append rows) (MapReduce only)

 Iceberg compatibility with Hive 4.0.0-alpha-1
 (Using HiveCatalog) supports the following, additional features:

 * Creating an Iceberg identity-partitioned table
-* Creating an Iceberg identity-partitioned table from a spec
+* Creating an Iceberg table with any partition spec (including the various transforms Iceberg supports)
 * Creating a table from an existing table (CTAS table)
 * Altering a table while keeping Iceberg and Hive schemas in sync
 * Altering the partition schema (updating columns)
 * Altering the partition schema by specifying partition transforms
 * Truncating a table
-* Migrating tables in Avro, Parquet, or ORC format to Iceberg
+* Migrating tables in Avro, Parquet, or ORC (Non-ACID) format to Iceberg
 * Reading the schema of a table
 * Time travel applications
-* Inserting data by appending it into a table (Tez only)
+* Inserting into a table (will append rows) (Tez only)
 * Inserting data overwriting existing data

 ## Enabling Iceberg support in Hive